- Biological Inventions

-- That there is a prima facie case in favour of the plaintiff;
+- That there is a prima facie case in favor of the plaintiff;

 - That the plaintiff is likely to suffer an irreparable injury if the defendant is not restrained;

-- That the balance of convenience lies in favour of the plaintiff; and
+- That the balance of convenience lies in favor of the plaintiff; and

 - That public interest would not be dis-serviced by the grant of the injunction.

 However, the injunction against Glenmark was vacated by the Delhi High Court consisting of Justice Badar Durrez Ahmed and Justice Sanjeev Sachdeva within 2 weeks of the Single Judge’s decision.
 The other defendants in this case have not been as lucky and continue to suffer the injunction.

 While setting aside the January 19 order, the court noted: “It was incumbent upon the single judge to prima facie come to a finding that the active pharmaceutical ingredient (API) of both Glenmark and Symed were identical.”